A Tight Bound of Hard Thresholding: Introduction

 \section{Introduction}

-Over the last two decades, pursuing sparse representations has emerged as a fundamental technique throughout bioinformatics~\cite{olshausen1997sparse}, statistics~\cite{tibshirani1996regression,efron2004least}, signal processing~\cite{chen1998atomic,donoho2006compressed,candes2008introduction} and mathematical science~\cite{chandrasekaran2012convex}, to name just a few.
+Over the last two decades, pursuing sparse representations has emerged as a fundamental technique throughout bioinformatics~\cite{olshausen1997sparse}, statistics~\cite{tibshirani1996regression,efron2004least}, signal processing~\cite{chen1998atomic,donoho2006stable,donoho2006compressed,candes2008introduction} and mathematical science~\cite{chandrasekaran2012convex}, to name just a few.
 In order to obtain a sparse solution, a plethora of practical algorithms have been presented, among which two prominent examples are greedy pursuit and convex relaxation~\cite{tropp2010computational}.
-For instance, as one of the earliest pursuit algorithms, orthogonal matching pursuit~(OMP)~\cite{pati1993orthogonal} repeatedly picks a coordinate as the potential support of a solution.
-While OMP may fail for some deterministic sensing matrices, \cite{tropp2004greed,tropp2007signal} showed that OMP recovers the true signal with high probability when using random matrices such as Gaussian.
+For instance, as one of the earliest greedy algorithms, orthogonal matching pursuit~(OMP)~\cite{pati1993orthogonal} repeatedly picks a coordinate as the potential support of a solution.
+While OMP may fail for some deterministic sensing matrices, \cite{tropp2004greed,tropp2007signal} showed that it recovers the true signal with high probability when using random matrices such as Gaussian.
 Inspired by the success of OMP, the two concurrent work of compressive sampling matching pursuit~(CoSaMP)~\cite{needell2009cosamp} and subspace pursuit~(SP)~\cite{dai2009subspace} made improvement by selecting multiple coordinates followed by a pruning step in each iteration, and the recovery condition was framed under the restricted isometry property~(RIP)~\cite{candes2005decoding}.
 Interestingly, the more careful selection strategy of CoSaMP and SP leads to an optimal sample complexity.
-The iterative hard thresholding~(IHT) algorithm~\cite{daubechies2004iterative,blumensath2008iterative,blumensath2009iterative} gradually refines the iterates by gradient descent along with truncation for sparsity. \cite{foucart2011hard} developed a concise algorithm termed hard thresholding pursuit~(HTP), which combined the idea of CoSaMP and IHT, and showed that HTP is superior in terms of the RIP condition. \cite{jain2011orthogonal} proposed an interesting variant of the HTP algorithm and obtained a sharper RIP result.
-Recently,~\cite{bahmani2013greedy} and~\cite{yuan2013gradient} respectively extended the CoSaMP and HTP algorithm to general objective functions, for which a global convergence of popular learning models, e.g., logistic regression, was established.
+The iterative hard thresholding~(IHT) algorithm~\cite{daubechies2004iterative,blumensath2008iterative,blumensath2009iterative} gradually refines the iterates by gradient descent along with truncation. \cite{foucart2011hard} then developed a concise algorithm termed hard thresholding pursuit~(HTP), which combined the idea of CoSaMP and IHT, and showed that HTP is superior to both in terms of the RIP condition. \cite{jain2011orthogonal} proposed an interesting variant of the HTP algorithm and obtained a sharper RIP result.
+Recently,~\cite{bahmani2013greedy} and~\cite{yuan2018gradient} respectively extended CoSaMP and HTP to general objective functions, for which a global convergence was established.